 Welcome to the Hedgehogs class page.
-We are one of two Year 6 classes and there are currently 20 of us.
-Our teacher is Miss McKune and our Teaching Assistant is Miss Clarke.
+We are one of two Year 6 classes and there are currently 30 of us.
+Our teacher is Miss McKune and our Teaching Assistants are Mrs Bunce, and Mrs Rowe

-Tuesday and Thursdays will be our PE days, so please help us to remember our PE kit on those days.
+Monday and Thursday will be our PE days, so please help us to remember our PE kit on those days.

-Homework will be given out for English, Spelling, Maths and Arithmetic every Friday.
-It is due back into school on a Wednesday.
-Homework club is on a Tuesday if we need extra help.
-We also must gain at least 5 'reads' a week in our reading record.
-A 'read' counts as a chapter of larger books or 5 pages of smaller ones.
+Homework will be given out for English, Spelling, Maths and Arithmetic every Friday via Microsoft TEAMS.
+It will be due to be completed by a Wednesday We also must gain at least 5 'reads' a week in our reading record.
+A 'read' counts as a chapter of larger books or the whole book for the smaller ones.
 Our Reading Records will be checked every Monday.